tahiry-dev/bubble-sort/README.md

 # bubble-sort

-> The goal of the project was to create a version of bubble-sort to sort an array using blocks, functions and yield operator.
+> The goal of the project was to create a version of bubble-sort in Ruby that sorts an array using blocks, functions and yield operator.

 ![bubble_sort](./img/bubble_sort.png)